 Well, it’s up to you when you would like to go and for what you are going?
 The ideal time to visit the state in March and April or October and November.

-Apart from that, it depends on you, like if you’re looking for snow then November to February is the best time to go you’ll get snow in upper reaches like Tawang, Menchukha, Anini.
+Apart from that, it depends on you, like if you’re looking for snow then November to March-April is the best time to go you’ll get snow in upper reaches like Tawang, Menchukha, Anini.
 But if you love rain May can be a good time we went in May and we were pelted by the gross amount of heavy rains.

 Monsoon begins in the first week of June and runs up to September and even if you love rain, we would recommend you not to go there during Monsoon since entire North East is prone to heavy rainfall, floods, and landslides.